 Obsidian is perfect for people who write, research, or study a lot.
 Think of: academics doing literature research, writers working on long projects, developers maintaining technical documentation, or students building a knowledge base for their studies.

 It’s also ideal if privacy is important to you.
 Everything stays on your device.
-No server reading your data for AI training or advertisements.
-You have control.
+No server reading your data for AI training or advertising.
+You are in control.

 Let me walk you through what Obsidian can really do: